piercefreeman/Elegant-Emoji-Picker/README.md

 # Elegant Emoji Picker

 A modern, customizable emoji picker component for Swift applications on macOS and iOS.
-This is a SwiftUI fork of [Finalet/Elegant-Emoji-Picker](https://github.com/Finalet/Elegant-Emoji-Picker) with a large-scale rewrite for better performance and platform compatibility.
+This is a SwiftUI fork of [Finalet/Elegant-Emoji-Picker](https://github.com/Finalet/Elegant-Emoji-Picker) with a large-scale rewrite for better platform compatibility.

 ![Emoji Picker Screenshot](./docs/screenshot.png)